MusicDataset/md_homepage/content/musics/v/VariationsSeriousesOp.54(20)-Felix Mendelssohn.md

 ---
-title: Felix Mendelssohn - Variations Seriouses Op.
+title: Variations Seriouses Op.
 54 (20)
 description: This is the description for Variations Seriouses Op.
 54 by Felix Mendelssohn
 composers: [Felix Mendelssohn]
 periods: [Romantic]